tnguyen14/seo-vietnam/README.md

 Currently, for each application, the required information are:

 - college
+- graduation-date
 - major
+- essay.one
+- essay.two
-- essay-community
+- essay.three
-- essay-leadership
+- essay.four
-- essay-passion
+- files.resume

 ## Development
 ### File upload